Rice fields during the monsoon season in Bon Mai village in Northern Thailand

 I’ve spent the last decade living and working in Thailand off and on working for travel companies, teaching English and volunteering with an NGO.
 I now spend every winter living in Chiang Mai.
 I decided it was time to write up my favorite things to do in Thailand—I’ve been everyone on this list!

 Thailand is a traveler’s dream—friendly people, delicious food and stunning scenery.
 Plus, it’s budget-friendly and very safe.
-From eSIM cards to travel medical insurance, keep reading for all the details about the best things to do in Thailand and how to best prepare for your trip!
+Keep reading for the best things to do in Thailand and how to best prepare for your trip!

 A monk walks through the courtyard of Bangkok’s most stunning temple – Wat Suthat.